Carrier Global Co. (NYSE:CARR) Holdings Decreased by Aviva PLC

 Carrier Global Stock Down 3.1 %

-Carrier Global (NYSE:CARR – Get Rating) last announced its quarterly earnings results on Tuesday, February 7th.
-The company reported $0.40 earnings per share (EPS) for the quarter, meeting the consensus estimate of $0.40.
+Carrier Global (NYSE:CARR – Get Rating) last posted its earnings results on Tuesday, February 7th.
+The company reported $0.40 earnings per share for the quarter, hitting the consensus estimate of $0.40.
 Carrier Global had a return on equity of 26.86% and a net margin of 17.31%.
-The business had revenue of $5.11 billion during the quarter, compared to analyst estimates of $5.07 billion.
+The firm had revenue of $5.11 billion during the quarter, compared to analyst estimates of $5.07 billion.
 During the same period in the previous year, the company earned $0.44 EPS.
-The firm’s revenue was down .5% on a year-over-year basis.
+The company’s revenue for the quarter was down .5% on a year-over-year basis.
 On average, equities research analysts expect that Carrier Global Co. will post 2.55 earnings per share for the current fiscal year.

 Carrier Global Increases Dividend